75 Portraits of Survivors Photographed by Martin Schoeller

 Martin Schoeller; photo: Jochen Tack / Stiftung Zollverein

 On January 21, 2020, the German Chancellor Angela Merkel and the Prime Minister of the State of North Rhine-Westphalia Armin Laschet have inaugurated the exhibition “SURVIVORS.
-Faces of Life after the Holocaust”, being staged in the Zollverein Coal Mine Industrial Complex in Essen, a UNESCO world heritage site.
-Marking the 75th anniversary of the liberation of the Auschwitz-Birkenau Concentration Camp, the exhibition is showcasing 75 haunting portraits of Holocaust survivors, photographed by Martin Schoeller.
-For this commemorative project, the internationally-acclaimed artist is collaborating with the World Holocaust Remembrance Center Yad Vashem in Jerusalem, its German Society of Friends, and with the Bonn-domiciled Foundation for Art and Culture.
-The portraits are being premièred in the Zollverein.
+Faces of Life after the Holocaust”, were staged in the Zollverein Coal Mine Industrial Complex in Essen, a UNESCO world heritage site.
+Marking the 75th anniversary of the liberation of the Auschwitz-Birkenau Concentration Camp, the exhibition was showcasing 75 haunting portraits of Holocaust survivors, photographed by Martin Schoeller.
+For this commemorative project, the internationally-acclaimed artist was collaborating with the World Holocaust Remembrance Center Yad Vashem in Jerusalem, its German Society of Friends, and with the Bonn-domiciled Foundation for Art and Culture.
+The portraits were being premièred in the Zollverein.
 Further touring venues are also being planned.

 Preserving humanity and dignity under inhumane conditions: